By DAVE DALLESKE | Senior Vice President of Sales, U.S. | A-SAFE, Inc.

 The American Concrete Institute and construction engineering research consistently demonstrate that anchor pull-out and cyclic loading significantly reduce long-term slab performance.
 In industrial facilities where impacts are not isolated events but recurring forces, cumulative stress matters.

-I have seen facilities where barriers were replaced multiple times while the slab beneath them degraded to the point that sectioned removal and repouring became necessary.
-At that stage, the barrier was no longer the primary cost driver.
-The floor was.
+I have seen facilities where barriers were replaced multiple times while the underlying slab continued to deteriorate, eventually requiring the area to be cordoned off, demolished, and replaced.
+By that point, the barrier was no longer the primary cost driver – the floor was.

 In environments where pallet racking or automated systems are adjacent to impact zones, energy transfer can also introduce secondary risk.
-Even minor deflections in rack uprights require engineering review under RMI guidelines, and the cost of racking component replacement can quickly exceed the original barrier repair.
+Even minor deflections in rack uprights require engineering review under RMI guidelines, and the cost of racking component replacement can quickly exceed the original barrier repair, thereby compounding the issue.

 Why Repair Culture Persists